Menu

 Query as time series

-Example with metric
+Example query with metric column:

 SELECT